 We harvested our mix of Asian greens that we call our “sweet ‘n’ spicy” mix, as well as arugula.

 Both were very quickly harvested and taken to the wash station.
 The time spent in the wash station cleaning those greens was longer than usual because weeds and leaf “bits” had to be sorted out.
 As well as a few bruised or broken leaves but those didn’t account for too many.

 So, after this first attempt….we’re still undecided.

 We really like doing quality control at the harvesting stage.
 But it is nice to be able to harvest a lot quickly, before the sun comes out and heats the greens up.

 Also, you can kinda see from the picture below, but it’s a bit less easy for me to maneuver this thing than Bryan (although I’m sure I’ll get better at it with practice…this picture captures my first moment holding it).
 I guess due to the size and maybe the extra weight.
 It’s not really that surprising I guess.
 There are lots of jobs on our farm that work better with a smaller/shorter person or a taller/stronger person.

-If you like, you can watch a short video of the very first moment the Quick Cut Greens Harvester was used on our farm.
+Here’s a short video of the very first moment we used the Quick Cut Greens Harvester.
 Very monumental.
 Epic actually.

 Or, if you’d like to watch one that is 100% slicker than our video, watch this one.